-A. Program Requirements

-- 1. IFP can provide security lighting for private property for a fixed monthly charge. - 2.
-The Customer will pay a fixed monthly charge for each luminaire, based upon the type of luminaire and wattage.
-The rates are published in the City Fee Resolution. - 3.
-Security lights can only be affixed to IFP owned poles with the cost of installation paid by the Customer. - 4.
-The City retains ownership of all facilities and equipment. - 5.
+- A. Program Requirements - 1.
+IFP can provide security lighting for private property for a fixed monthly charge.

+a) The Customer will pay a fixed monthly charge for each luminaire.
+The rates are published in the City Fee Resolution.

+2. Security lights can only be affixed to IFP owned poles with the cost of installation paid by the Customer.

+- 3. The City retains ownership of all facilities and equipment. - 4.
 For more information contact IFP Energy Services at (208) 612-8430.